Free UK Nursery Cost Calculator

 - Can I stretch my funded hours across more weeks?

 - Yes.
 Instead of taking funded hours across 38 term-time weeks, many nurseries offer to stretch them across 51 or 52 weeks.
-This gives fewer hours per week but avoids a £0 cost in term time and full cost in holidays.
+This gives fewer funded hours per week but means your entitlement covers school holidays too.
 The total funded hours per year is the same either way.

 - What is Tax-Free Childcare and how much can I save?